-- Students will be able to identify, explain and apply theory. - Students will demonstrate communication skills (oral, visual, written, research). - Students will recognize ethical implications and relate them to various contexts. - Students will develop and practice critical thinking.
+- Students will be able to identify, explain and apply theory. - Students will demonstrate communication skills (oral, visual, written, research). - Students will recognize ethical implications and relate them to various contexts. - · Students will develop and practice critical thinking.

 Requirements for the Bachelor of Arts in Communications.
-Susquehanna offers a major in communications with three possible emphases: digital multimedia (with tracks in broadcasting, journalism, or sports media), strategic communications (with tracks in advertising and marketing communications, public relations, or corporate communications) and communication arts (with tracks in speech communication or communication studies).
-Majors complete university Central Curriculum requirements, plus 46 to 50 semester hours of courses in a selected emphasis and track.
-These include introductory courses, practica for learning skills and specific emphases requirements.
+Susquehanna offers five degrees in Communications: Advertising and Public Relations; Broadcasting; Communication Studies; Journalism and Digital Content; and Sports Media.
+Majors complete university Central Curriculum requirements, plus 48 to 50 semester hours of courses in a selected degree plan.
+These include introductory courses, practica for learning skills, and specific emphases requirements.
 A grade of C- or better is required for any course to apply to the major or minor.
-Courses may count toward only one emphasis or minor.
+Courses may count toward only one degree or minor.

-The department also expects communications majors and minors to participate each semester in related cocurricular activities.
-Options include WQSU-FM radio station; The Quill student newspaper; The Lanthorn student yearbook; studio and remote video production with Lens Flare; the Paul Dannelley chapter of PRSSA; and other activities supervised by department faculty.
+The department also expects communications majors and minors to participate each semester in related co-curricular activities.
+Options include WQSU-FM radio; The Quill student newspaper; The Lanthorn student yearbook; studio and remote video production with Lens Flare; the Paul Dannelley Chapter of the Public Relations Student Society of America (PRSSA); the Association for Women in Sports Media (AWSM), and other activities supervised by department faculty.